-Use Kiwicare Fungus Control Thiram or PLANThealth Rose Force to prevent plants becoming infected with shot hole.
+- Use Kiwicare PLANThealth Buxus Blight Buster Thiram to prevent plants becoming infected with shot hole.
 Spraying should stop 7 days before harvest.
 Also improve ventilation around fruits and prevent them being in humid conditions if possible.

-Note: Some leaf miner insect larvae cause similar symptoms as they eat the interior of leaves.
+- Note: Some leaf miner insect larvae cause similar symptoms as they eat the interior of leaves.
 The leaves mottle, brown and patches may die and fall out.
-In this case PLANThealth Rose Force will also control the leaf miner.
+In this case PLANThealth Spectrum will also control the leaf miner.

 In winter carry out a winter spray program to prevent shot hole fungal disease and other diseases.